IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_profile.html.markdown

 	* `step` - The increment step value for this profile field.
 	* `values` - The permitted values for this profile field.

-* `supported_instance_profiles` - Array of instance profiles that can be used by instances placed on dedicated hosts with this profile.
-Nested `supported_instance_profiles` blocks have the following structure:
+* `supported_instance_profiles` - Array of instance profiles that can be used by instances placed on dedicated hosts with this profile Nested`supported_instance_profiles` blocks have the following structure:
 	* `href` - The URL for this virtual server instance profile.
 	* `name` - The globally unique name for this virtual server instance profile.